Pylons/acidfs/README.rst

 API
 ===

-The only object exposed publicly by `GitFS` is the class, `gitfs.GitFS`.
-All interaction with `GitFS` is performed by using instances of `gitfs.GitFS`.
+The only object exposed publicly by `AcidFS` is the class, `acidfs.AcidFS`.
+All interaction with `AcidFS` is performed by using instances of `acidfs.AcidFS`.

-gitfs.GitFS
+acidfs.AcidFS
 -----------

 def __init__(path, branch=None, create=True, bare=False)